 Yes, it’s a citrus month (or a decade, really).
 Bergamot essential oil is one of my favorites to add to any kind of DIY cosmetics, either to this homemade lip balm, a deodorant or body lotion.
 Why?
 Well, I love the smell, which is obviously the most important thing for me (smell first, benefits later).
 It is a natural relief for stress; it helps me relax after I’m done with all the daily chores and to-do lists.

 Apart from the smell, clary sage is anti-inflammatory and it is beneficial for both dry and oily skin because it balances the natural oils in the skin.

-When making your first (or second) vegan homemade lip balm, you need about 15 minutes from the beginning to the end.
+When making your first (or second) vegan lip balm diy, you need about 15 minutes from the beginning to the end.
 Make sure to add essential oils and avocado oil at the very end.
 And try not to get any water into your boiler (as I stupidly did).

 - 6 teaspoons coconut oil

 - 1 teaspoon candelilla wax

 - 1 teaspoon avocado oil